 Many of the sneakers shared on the Instagram mood boards are actually vintage.
 Nike Dunks, Air Force 1s, and Jordans from the ’80s, ’90s and ’00s populate the pages, however, the color palette being shared is not unique to that era.
 There are plenty of sneakers available now in cream, white, or off-white that fit the description.

 Contemporary designs, such as the ’70s-inspired New Balance 327, have been released in cream colorways.
-So, too, have relaunched classic, such as the No Vacancy Inn x New Balance 650.
-Then there’s always StockX or other resale platforms, where you can “dig through the archives” so to say, and buy a pair of sneakers that was released ten to 15 years ago and fits the aesthetic.
+The world of luxury footwear is in on it, too, with natural tones gracing icons like the Maison Margiela Replica.
+Of course, there’s always StockX or other resale platforms, where you can “dig through the archives” so to speak, and buy a pair of sneakers that was released ten to 15 years ago and fits the aesthetic.

 The muted, cream-tinged colorways are definitely a throwback and why customizers such as philllllthy — who makes your retro Jordans look like they dropped in the ’80s — are becoming so popular.
 Hidden adds that “faded laces, neutral tones, and chipped leather represent [a certain type of] craftsmanship” that doesn’t exist anymore, as supply chains and mass production have made artisans in the sneaker industry rare.

 Today, sneakers are more colorful than ever before.
 A quick scroll through sneaker retailers’ online offerings gives a sense that brands are trying to outshine each other and have adopted a “the brighter, the better” approach.
 The cream vintage trend stands in direct opposition to that, letting the sneakers and their design do the talking, rather than the bright colors that adorn them.